UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/3_challenge_cw1.md

     - What sort of map should this be?
     - What functionalities does a map enable?

-5. Find or implement a simple path planning e.g. A*
+5. Find or implement a simple path planning e.g. A*, Dijkstra or RRT
     - What will the results of the path planning be used for?
     - Which routes do we need to apply the path planning for?